resotto/gochk/README.md

 When to apply Gochk to codebase?

-- **Preferably, when codebase is as small as possible.**
+- **Preferably, it is when the codebase is as small as possible.**
-  - In this phase, you can use Gochk with exit mode `true` which means Gochk fails with exit code `1` when violations occur.
-So you can detect violation in early stage and keep codes clean.
+  - In this phase, you can use Gochk with `-e=true` which means Gochk fails with exit code `1` when violations occur.
+So you can detect violations thoroughly and keep codes clean.
-- **If codebase is big, Gochk can be applied to it with exit mode `false`.**
+- **If codebase is big, Gochk can be applied to it with `-e=false`.**
   - Which means Gochk will complete its process even when violations occur.
 Thus you can just check whether it violates Dependency Rule or not and refactor it to keep less violations.

 Who are the main users of Gochk?

-- Go Developer, Go Software Engineer
-- Go Tech Lead
-- Go DevOps Engineer
+- Go Developer

 Why Gochk?